0xShadowByte/Network-Sharing/README.md

 ![image](https://github.com/user-attachments/assets/1b7cf044-51e3-4ce7-a01f-3c88e0c99f00)

-*Ref 8*: Configure GPOs to automatically map network drives for users (this process is better if the user needs constant access to the network shared folder) the pervious implemenation is suitable if the user needs to access the folder on one specific day.*
+*Ref 8*: Configure GPOs to automatically map network drives for users*

+This process is better if the user needs constant access to the network shared folder.
+The pervious implemenation is suitable if the user needs to access the folder on one specific day.

 ![image](https://github.com/user-attachments/assets/5ae2f48d-39dc-484a-8b95-eb46bc052f5b)